jobitaki/riskyprocessor/README.md

 Stalling: Bubbles should be inserted after execute because we need to know whether addresses clash.
 Fetch no longer needs a FSM.

+With a stall, execute should insert a NOP, and fetch and decode should halt. mem and wb may work as normal.

+Now I want to work on branch instructions.
+Branching will also do stalling, but not like the other ones.
+Branch will need to stall fetch only.
+So fetch needs a system where it can be stalled by two signals.
+Let's call it flush, for pipeline flush.
+Problem: how do I detect branch instructions in fetch?